kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/projects/patientfinder/README.md

 # Change log

+# 2025-06-02
+* added the export of all patient identifiers again
+* fixed appointment description

 ## 2025-05-22
 * added export of dischargeDisposition, department extension to encounter
 * added export of performerActor to performer.onBehalfOf in procedure script